scify/laravel-cookies-consent/README.md

 --provider="SciFY\LaravelCookiesConsent\LaravelCookiesConsentServiceProvider" \
 --tag="cookies-consent-config"
 ```

+The configuration file will be published to `config/cookies_consent.php`.

 In the config file, you can change the cookie categories of your application, set the required and pre-selected
 categories, as well as add new categories.